BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
-Add all the reactions I want to run
+Add all the reactions I want to

+Remove the replacement/waves logic from power banks
+    Replace it with "finishing it off" logic on a failure

 Reduce lab logging amount if it's all 0's